Mitochondrion: Lack of mitochondrial DNA

 Some organisms have lost mitochondrial DNA altogether.
 In these cases, genes encoded by the mitochondrial DNA have been lost or transferred to the nucleus.
 Cryptosporidium have mitochondria that lack any DNA, presumably because all their genes have been lost or transferred.
 In Cryptosporidium, the mitochondria have an altered ATP generation system that renders the parasite resistant to many classical mitochondrial inhibitors such as cyanide, azide, and atovaquone.
-Mitochondria that lack their own DNA have been found in a marine parasitic dinoflagellate from the genus Amoebophyra.
+Mitochondria that lack their own DNA have been found in a marine parasitic dinoflagellate from the genus Amoebophrya.
 This microorganism, A. cerati, has functional mitochondria that lack a genome.
 In related species, the mitochondrial genome still has three genes, but in A. cerati only a single mitochondrial gene — the cytochrome c oxidase I gene (cox1) — is found, and it has migrated to the genome of the nucleus.

 Dysfunction and disease

 Mitochondrial diseases

 Damage and subsequent dysfunction in mitochondria is an important factor in a range of human diseases due to their influence in cell metabolism.
 Mitochondrial disorders often present as neurological disorders, including autism.
 They can also manifest as myopathy, diabetes, multiple endocrinopathy, and a variety of other systemic disorders.
 Diseases caused by mutation in the mtDNA include Kearns–Sayre syndrome, MELAS syndrome and Leber's hereditary optic neuropathy.
 In the vast majority of cases, these diseases are transmitted by a female to her children, as the zygote derives its mitochondria and hence its mtDNA from the ovum.
 Diseases such as Kearns-Sayre syndrome, Pearson syndrome, and progressive external ophthalmoplegia are thought to be due to large-scale mtDNA rearrangements, whereas other diseases such as MELAS syndrome, Leber's hereditary optic neuropathy, MERRF syndrome, and others are due to point mutations in mtDNA.

 It has also been reported that drug tolerant cancer cells have an increased number and size of mitochondria which suggested an increase in mitochondrial biogenesis.
 A 2022 study in Nature Nanotechnology has reported that cancer cells can hijack the mitochondria from immune cells via physical tunneling nanotubes.

 In other diseases, defects in nuclear genes lead to dysfunction of mitochondrial proteins.
 This is the case in Friedreich's ataxia, hereditary spastic paraplegia, and Wilson's disease.
 These diseases are inherited in a dominance relationship, as applies to most other genetic diseases.
 A variety of disorders can be caused by nuclear mutations of oxidative phosphorylation enzymes, such as coenzyme Q10 deficiency and Barth syndrome.
 Environmental influences may interact with hereditary predispositions and cause mitochondrial disease.
 For example, there may be a link between pesticide exposure and the later onset of Parkinson's disease.
-Other pathologies with etiology involving mitochondrial dysfunction include schizophrenia, bipolar disorder, dementia, Alzheimer's disease, Parkinson's disease, epilepsy, stroke, cardiovascular disease, chronic fatigue syndrome, retinitis pigmentosa, and diabetes mellitus.
+Other pathologies with etiology involving mitochondrial dysfunction include schizophrenia, bipolar disorder, dementia, Alzheimer's disease, Parkinson's disease, epilepsy, stroke, cardiovascular disease, myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), retinitis pigmentosa, and diabetes mellitus.